gallbladder and bile duct cancer symptoms including jaundice abdominal pain weight loss early signs cholangiocarcinoma

 • High-precision radiation therapy

-• Individuals with a family history of GI cancers
+• Have a family history of GI cancers

 • Persistent stomach pain